Models for agents

 The agent model view includes only chat/tool-capable models from LLMBase’s cost-controlled inference catalog.
 Image, embedding, rerank, classification, and non-agent models are not returned.

-Agents always send a stable LLMBase model ID, such as
+Agents always send a stable LLMBase model ID returned by

 Use a llmbase_chat_... key when an external agent should consume the user’s